 Drug Importation in New Mexico: An Overview

-New Mexico published the draft of its application to the U.S. Department of Health and Human Services on Oct.
-29, 2020 with intent to submit to HHS by Dec.
-15, 2020.
-Consult PSM's ongoing analysis on the right to learn more about their proposed plans.
+New Mexico published the draft of its application to the U.S. Department of Health and Human Services and submitted the final version to HHS in December 2020.
+Consult PSM's analysis on the right to learn more about their proposed plans.

 - N.M.
 May Get Med Imports From Canada Under Trump Order, September 25, 2020

 "An outline of the program must be submitted by Dec.
 15 to the U.S. Health and Human Services Department, Morgan said, adding that the public will have a chance to comment on the program before then."

 This editorial by the Sun Sentinel Editorial Board was published in The Sun Sentinel on December 9, 2020.
 The Editorial Board consists of Editorial Page Editor Rosemary O’Hara, Dan Sweeney, Steve Bousquet and Editor-in-Chief Julie Anderson.
 There Go Those Cheaper Drugs.
 Remember Florida’s plan to save money by importing prescription drugs in bulk from…

 This editorial by Joyce Nelson appeared in Counter Punch on December 4, 2020.
 Nelson is a researcher and writer whose work appears in a wide range of magazines, newspapers and websites.

 This editorial, written by Earl D. Fowlkes Jr., appeared in the Washington Blade on December 4, 2020.
 Fowlkes is the president and CEO of the Center for Black Equity.

 PSM's Analysis of New Mexico's Application

 - Read "What is Drug Importation?," a short primer and guide to keeping New Mexico residents safe and learning the myths of Canadian drug importation.

 Watch our video and read the accompanying blog to hear our analysis of New Mexico's draft application.